-Multiple sclerosis and fibromyalgia both involve the nervous system and cause chronic symptoms, such as pain and fatigue.
-However, there are crucial differences.
+Multiple sclerosis (MS) and fibromyalgia both involve the nervous system and cause chronic symptoms, such as pain and fatigue.
+However, there are key differences.

 Fibromyalgia is a complex condition that affects many of the body’s functions.
 The most telltale symptom is widespread pain and tenderness in the muscles and joints.
 Unlike MS, fibromyalgia is not an autoimmune disease.

 Currently, the medical community does not fully understand what causes fibromyalgia, but it